emmajanedrews/base-template/_posts/2017-12-14-a-snapshot-of-our-metro-vancouver-market.md

 What do the latest numbers say about our metro Vancouver market?

-**Our market continues to experience above-average demand and below-average supply.&nbsp;**Realtors registered approximately 2,795 sales in this region’s MLS last month, which is up 26% from last November and is 17% above the 10-year sales average for November.
+**Our market continues to experience above-average demand and below-average supply.**Realtors registered approximately 2,795 sales in this region’s MLS last month, which is up 26% from last November and is 17% above the 10-year sales average for November.

 While sales are above average for this time of year, overall supply remains well below our long-term average.
 The total number of homes currently listed on the MLS is roughly 8,747, which is 35% below November’s 10-year average.